Hayward History

 Map of Old Haywards

-The Ohlone and Yrgin Indians, Spanish rancheros, and apricot farmers all play an important role in Hayward's rich history — along with the nation's longest-running Battle of the Bands and one of the country's first gay proms.
+The Ohlone and Yrgin Native Americans, Spanish rancheros, and apricot farmers all play an important role in Hayward's rich history — along with the nation's longest-running Battle of the Bands and one of the country's first gay proms.

 Our rundown below is just a glimpse into the City's past.
 For a deep dive into Hayward's history, art and culture, visit the Hayward Area Historical Society online (and in person!).